Therefore welcome one another as Christ has welcomed you, for the glory of God.

 - Locate an extra backpack– Your student may not have a backpack, so if you have an extra one on hand, that will make the student feel that much better

 - Handouts, notes, etc.– Your new student will want a copy of the notes, etc. that you have learned throughout the year.
+Get the student signed up with Google Classroom or other learning management system that you currently use.
 Districts and states teach different curriculum at different times of the year.
 They may not have learned material that you have already taught in your classes.

 Getting to Know the New Student